TheForwardDev/doc/en/fields/belongs-to.md

 ```

 > [!NOTE]
-> By default, the field used to display the value is the one specified by the `$column` property in the model resource.
+> By default, the field used to display the value is the one specified by the `$column` property in the `ModelResource`.
 > The `$formatted` argument allows overriding the $column property.

 ```php